RoyElkabetz/CityLearn-MAD-CATS/README.md

   **single building** is shown, and the actions are taken by the different decision-makers for each building.

+We also observe that the general trend of the net consumption is similar for all the buildings, and the differences are mainly in the high-frequency fluctuations.
+We therefore focus on the total net consumption of the district, and plot it in the following figure.

 ![decision-makers comparison, control configurations](figures/experiments/controllers_net_consumption_comparison.png)

 > A comparison of the control configurations.
 The net consumption of the **whole district** (sum of all building's) is shown, and the actions are taken by the different decision-makers in each control configuration: No-op, local Rule-Based,local RB with global RB, planners with (or w/o) last global RB.

+Here we compare the net consumption of the whole district, with additional control configurations.
+The black line is again the baseline, where the agents are not allowed to use their batteries, and the colored lines are the different control configurations.
+The total utilities of the different configurations are provided in the table below.
+* Blue is the local Rule-Based solution, where each agent plays egoistically according to the Rule-Based policy.
+  This one is similar to the previous figure, but now we get the averaging effect of the district.
+* Orange is the local Rule-Based solution with the last agent using the global Rule-Based policy, thus incorporating the residual net consumption of the rest of the district (altruism).
+  We can see that this configuration is able to flatten the net consumption curve more precisely, and thus achieve a utility.
+* Green is the same as the orange one, but here we introduce randomization in the order of the buildings, such that the last agent is not always the same building, to distribute the altruistic behaviour across the district.
+  This configuration results in a slightly higher utility than the previous one, because the coefficients of the rule-based solution were optimized for the specific last building.
+* The red line is the local planner, which as in the single building case, is able to exploit the future net consumption and flatten the net consumption curve more efficiently.
+* The purple line is the local planner with the last agent using the global planner.

 ![decision-makers utilities comparison](figures/experiments/controllers_utility_comparison.png)